Formal Verification of a Sui Move Lending Protocol — Part 2: Proving eMode Borrow Restrictions & Catching a Deposit Limit Bug

 Key Takeaways

-2. Compositional verification is practical.
+field_accessworks.
+You can traverse nested structs (Obligation → WitTable → Table → size) by declaring multiple field accessors.
+Each one reads one level deep, and you chain them in your rules. - Compositional verification is practical.
 You don't need to verify everything in one monolithic spec.
 Prove that only one function can modify a property (formal), then show that function is properly gated (code-level).
 The combination is rigorous.

-4. Formal verification finds real bugs.
+.conffiles for the CLI.
+The Certora CLI has shell quoting issues with complex--rulearguments.
+A.conffile (JSON) avoids all of that and is what the prover generates internally anyway. - Formal verification finds real bugs.
 The deposit limit double-subtraction wasn't hypothetical.
 The prover found a concrete counterexample in under 2 seconds.
 Writing specs for "obviously correct" code is how you discover it's not.

-5. prover_args matter.
-For the deposit limit spec, I needed -smt_groundQuantifiers true to help the SMT solver reason about the arithmetic.
-Default settings may time out on specs with complex math.
+prover_argsmatter.
+For the deposit limit spec, I needed-smt_groundQuantifiers trueto help the SMT solver reason about the arithmetic.
+Default settings may time out on specs with complex math.- Exclude functions intentionally.
+In the borrow restriction spec,

 Formal verification isn't just about proving that correct code is correct.
 It's about finding the code that isn't.
 The prover doesn't get tired, doesn't skip edge cases, and doesn't make assumptions.
 If there's a counterexample, it will find it.